reconhub/ESCAIDE_2019_workshop/content/post/organisers.md

 * [**Amy Gimma**](https://www.lshtm.ac.uk/aboutus/people/gimma.amy) (LSHTM):
   Research Fellow in Outbreak Analytics, Amy is a trained nurse with field experience, an infectious disease epidemiologist and a professional software developer.
-She is involved in a development of methods and tools for outbreak response analytics.
+She was recently deployed as a member of the analytics cell for the Ebola response in North Kivu, DRC, and is involved in a development of methods and software tools for outbreak response analytics.

 * [**Mara Kont**](https://www.imperial.ac.uk/people/mara.kont17) (ICL): Research